Chemical companies need a proactive approach to facing uncertainties.

 Conduct a geopolitical audit

-One of the first tasks of the CGO should be to conduct a thorough geopolitical stress test, asking questions about business planning assumptions, possible changes to the corporate structure, supply chain visibility and other factors.
+One of the first tasks of the CGO should be to conduct a thorough geopolitical audit, asking questions about business planning assumptions, possible changes to the corporate structure, supply chain visibility and other factors.

 Develop specialized sources of geopolitical data